Customer 360: A Detailed Guide

 After all, happy customers will—all else equal—spend more on your products and services, refer your business to others, and stay loyal to your organization.

 A customer 360 is a centralized and comprehensive collection of your customers’ data.
-This includes the customers’ experiences, both on your platform and with your team members; and it includes background information, like the contact information for specific users.
+This includes the customers’ experiences, both on your platform and with your team members.
+Furthermore, it includes background information, like the contact information for specific users.

-Building a customer 360 requires integrating all of the apps that contain customer information (e.g. your CRM) with your data warehouse.
-Once connected, you can build a process where your integration solution ingests the records from these source systems, cleanses them, and then validates and audits them, before loading them into a data warehouse like Snowflake
+Building a customer 360 requires integrating all apps that contain customer information (e.g., your CRM) with your data warehouse.
+Once connected, you can build a process where your integration solution ingests the records from these source systems, cleanses them, and then validates and audits them before loading them into a data warehouse like Snowflake.

 Once the data lives in the data warehouse, it’s standardized and ready to be leveraged in downstream apps.
-To that end, you can build data flows where the data moves from the data warehouse to specific downstream systems either in real-time or in batches.
+To that end, you can build data flows where the data moves from the data warehouse to specific downstream systems.
+This can either be in real time or in batches.

 Deciding between real-time and batch data distribution depends on the nature of the data.
-For example, once a new lead gets added to a CRM, it’s imperative that the process moves as quickly as possible.
-This means that once the data is transformed and loaded into a data warehouse, you’d need to push the data back into downstream apps—like your CRM, marketing automation tool, sales engagement platform, etc. Only then, the lead can be nurtured quickly by the appropriate teams.
+For example, once a new lead gets added to a CRM, the process must move as quickly as possible.
+This means that once the data is transformed and loaded into a data warehouse, you’d need to push the data back into downstream apps—like your CRM, marketing automation tool, sales engagement platform, etc. Only then can the lead be nurtured quickly by the appropriate teams.

 An example of the solution architecture for a Customer 360

-With this overview in mind, let’s cover a few of the top benefits from having a customer 360.
+With this overview in mind, let’s cover a few of the top benefits of having a customer 360.

-By relying on a single version of customer data across your apps—versus multiple versions—, employees no longer have to question which data is accurate and which isn’t.
+By relying on a single version of customer data across your apps—versus multiple versions—employees no longer have to question which data is accurate.

-This should give them all the more confidence in acting on the data, and, therefore, getting more value from it.
-In addition, since employees across functions are looking at the same set of information, they’re all the more likely to align on the best decisions, both big and small, for customers, prospects, and their organization.
+This should give them all the more confidence in acting on the data.
+Hence, getting more value from it.
+In addition, since employees across functions are looking at the same set of information, they’re all more likely to align on the best decisions, both big and small, for customers, prospects, and their organization.

 Data silos, or when information gets locked into a specific app(s), cause all kinds of issues.

-Employees might be unaware of certain data, and therefore operate without it.
-And in other cases, employees are forced to request access to data, which can take weeks to process (knowing this, employees might not even bother making the request as the expected time delay can diminish the data’s value).
+Employees might be unaware of certain data and therefore operate without it.
+In other cases, employees are forced to request access to data, which can take weeks to process (knowing this, employees might not even bother making the request, as the expected time delay can diminish the data’s value).
 In either case, your team’s ability to engage with customers and prospects can get compromised, and in doing so, disappoint everyone involved.

 By implementing a customer 360, you can break down data silos and stamp out the negative outcomes it created, as employees can now access the customer data they need within the apps they’re using.